Ciguatera Toxicity

 Approach Considerations

 Treatment is largely supportive and symptom driven.
 If performed within 3-4 hours of toxin ingestion, gastric decontamination with activated charcoal may help.
-Avoid administering ipecac syrup because of its potential to worsen fluid losses.
+Avoid administering ipecac syrup, because of its potential to worsen fluid losses.
 Antiemetics may control nausea and vomiting.

-Mannitol infusion can help alleviate neurologic symptoms.[26]
+Mannitol infusion can help to alleviate neurologic symptoms.[28]
 Start intravenous (IV) administration as soon as the diagnosis is confirmed.
 Patients given mannitol need adequate IV hydration; mannitol's diuretic effect requires strict observation of fluid intake and output.
-However, at least one prospective, controlled study found no difference between mannitol and normal saline in the treatment of ciguatera poisoning.[27]
+However, at least one prospective, controlled study found no difference between mannitol and normal saline in the treatment of ciguatera poisoning.[29]

 Manage hypotension with volume replacement; pressor agents are rarely needed.
 Bradyarrhythmias respond well to atropine.

-Gabapentin was found to be helpful in the resolution of symptoms in 2 patients diagnosed with ciguatera poisoning.[28]
+Gabapentin was found to be helpful in the resolution of symptoms in two patients diagnosed with ciguatera poisoning.[30]
 Intake of large amounts of vitamin B-12 has been reported to attenuate some of the symptoms.

 Orogastric lavage is not recommended.
-It is not of proven benefit for ciguatera poisoning, and risks of this procedure are likely to outweigh benefits.
+It is not of proven benefit for ciguatera poisoning, and the risks of this procedure are likely to outweigh the benefits.
 Opiates and barbiturates may exacerbate symptoms and are not recommended.

 Long-Term Monitoring